 The Minor requires 18 credits (six 3 credit courses) in the distribution below, and an approved language proficiency.

-- Requirement 1: General Core: A total of 6 credits (see detailed course list on degree navigator)
+- Requirement 1: General Core: A total of 6 credits (see detailed course list here)

-- Requirement 2: Track Core: A total of 6 credits (students select Track 1 ,Track 2 or Track 3, see detailed course list for each track on degree navigator).
+- Requirement 2: Track Core: A total of 6 credits (students select Track 1 ,Track 2 or Track 3).

-- Requirement 3a: Regional Specialization: A total of 6 credits (student select one of the six regions below, see detailed course list on degree navigator)
+- Requirement 3a: Regional Specialization: A total of 6 credits (students select one of the six regions below)

 - Requirement 3b: Language Proficiency: Intermediate college-level proficiency in a language approved for the selected region (Requirement 3a, see list of what languages are pre-approved for each region on degree navigator).